pvpcookie/omdb-frontend/README.md

 # omdb-frontend
-Fontend application in angular for The Open Movie Database, create for as a technical challange. not maintained.
+Fontend application in angular for The Open Movie Database, created for technical challange. not maintained.

 # setup